Brandon6221/41XX/README.md

 		---Options in System Menu are; AddUser(), ClearUser(); and Factory Defualt (Option seem self explanitory)
 		---Options in User Menu are; changeAlarmTime(), changeAlarmTone(), updatePerscription(), userPasswordSettings() --Save and exit is final main menu option
+- impliment Alarms as seperate tasks which pre-empt all system menus?
+- Prompt will begin dispensing upon agknowledgement
+- All other system features hault.
+Perhaps read from Hardsave to prevent trying to dispense as updating time?
+- Dispensing prompts must accumulate.
+One prompt arriving while another is going off should cause it to wait.

 -Hardsave feature.
 Saves on new users and other changes to settings.